Vice-President calls for accommodation of plurality of social identities

-Instead of a narrow concept of a singular identity implied by the classical concept of citizenship, there is a need to recognise and accommodate the existence of a plurality of social identities, Vice President Hamid Ansari said on Friday while warning against assimilationist and homogenising tendencies in India.
+Instead of a narrow concept of a singular identity implied by the classical concept of citizenship, there is a need to recognise and accommodate the existence of a plurality of social identities, Vice-President Hamid Ansari has said , while warning against assimilationist and homogenising tendencies in India.

-Delivering a lecture on ‘Identity and Citizenship: an Indian Perspective’ at the Oxford Centre for Islamic Studies, Mr. Ansari said conceptually and legally, the citizenship of a modern state encapsulated the totality of rights and duties emanating from the membership of the citizen body, inclusive of the right of representation and the right to hold office under the state.
+Delivering a lecture on ‘Identity and Citizenship: an Indian Perspective’ at the Oxford Centre for Islamic Studies on Friday, Mr. Ansari said conceptually and legally, the citizenship of a modern state encapsulated the totality of rights and duties emanating from the membership of the citizen body, inclusive of the right of representation and the right to hold office under the State.

 By the same logic, he said, a certain tension was built into the relationship, even if the society happened to be relatively homogenous, which was in itself a rarity in modern times.
 Thus, there was a need to accommodate the different identities.